Follow TV Tropes

 • Un-Installment: The player's ship is a Cobra MK III.
 MK Is exist in-game but the manual says the Mark 2 never got past the prototype stage.

-• Unintentionally Unwinnable: There's one star-system, Oresrati in Galaxy 8, which is over 7 light-years from any other; hence, it is only reachable by Galactic Hyperspace (or the "unlimited hyperspace range" hack).
-It's of insufficient tech level to sell you another Galactic Hyperspace.
+• Unintentionally Unwinnable: There's one star-system, Oresrati in Galaxy 8, which is over 7 light-years from any other; hence, it is only reachable by Galactic Hyperdrive (or the "unlimited hyperspace range" hack).
+It's of insufficient tech level to sell you another Galactic Hyperdrive.
 If you're not using the "unlimited hyperspace range" hack and don't have a recent saved position, then you're basically screwed.

-• Updated Re Release: Elite Plus for PC, with added features and improved graphics.
+• Elite Plus for PC, released in 1991, with added features and improved graphics, it expands the original IBM Elite (1987) and can be considered a pseudo-remake.
 Coded by Chris Sawyer of Transport Tycoon and RollerCoaster Tycoon fame.

 • Video Game Cruelty Punishment: The game lets you blow up friendly ships and even steal their cargo from the wreckage.
 However, such acts of piracy earn you a legal status of "Fugitive", which means that every police ship and bounty hunter in the game will attack you on sight.
 And attacking a Space Station is near suicidal, as you will quickly find yourself facing the planet's entire fleet of police vessels.
 In the first game, committing enough crimes would get you barred from docking at space stations in safer systems, locking you out of many trade routes.